Results of Alberta town's crosswalk vote reflects democratic process: mayor

 An Alberta mayor says his town’s vote to ban decorative flags and crosswalks from public property reflects democracy in action, while others say it’s a step in the wrong direction.

-More than 1,100 residents of Barrhead, Alta., voted Monday for a bylaw that would bar such adornments, like those recognizing the LGBTQ+ community, from municipal land.
+More than 1,100 residents of Barrhead, Alta., voted in a plebiscite after a petition aimed to bar such adornments, like those recognizing the LGBTQ+ community, from municipal land.

 Roughly 57 per cent of those who went to polls in the town northwest of Edmonton voted yes to council passing the "neutral space bylaw."
 The bylaw was drafted after a petition signed by more than 700 people called for neutrality.